Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 The fact that in v.
 29 the sun darkens, the moon turns to blood and the stars fall from the sky are all signs of the destruction of heaven and earth predicted in 2 Peter 3.
 For a comprehensive explanation of how the expression “the destruction of heaven and earth” is used in the Bible and how this meaning was fulfilled in the first century see The Destruction of Heaven and Earth and the New Heaven and Earth Explained!

 Fulfilled!
-Matthew 24:30 Commentary: A Sword-Shaped Star representing the Word of God appeared in the Sky just before the Jewish War.
+A Realized Eschatology Exposition and Commentary of Matthew 24:30: A Sword-Shaped Star representing the Word of God appeared in the Sky just before the Jewish War.

 At his arrest, Jesus warned, “[A]ll who draw the sword will die by the sword (Matthew 26:52).”
 This maxim proved true.
 The Jewish zealots who had taken-up arms against the Romans had, for the most part, died as they lived.
 However, beneath the surface of this message may be a symbolic double meaning.